 At this point, you can assume that Magento Varnish is installed and working.

-However, if your Magento store is hosted on Cloudways Managed Magento Hosting Platform, you don’t have much to worry about.
+However, if your Magento store is hosted on Cloudways Magento Hosting Platform, you don’t have much to worry about.
 It offers one of the most straightforward processes for enabling Varnish for Magento 2 stores.

 To check whether Varnish is enabled and operational on your Cloudways managed server, go to Server Management and click Manage Services.